Life of Joseph Smith from 1827 to 1830: Initial publication attempt

-At the Whitmer home in Fayette, New York, Smith proceeded to complete the translation of the golden plates, with Cowdery acting as scribe as he did in Harmony, but with the additional assistance of David Whitmer, David's brother John Whitmer, and another scribe whose handwriting has not been identified.
-Smith proceeded translating to what he said was the very last of the golden plates in the translated collection, where he said he found a title page.
-Smith's translation of this title page indicated that the book was called The Book of Mormon: An account written by the hand of Mormon, upon plates taken from the Plates of Nephi.
+At the Whitmer home in Fayette, New York, Smith, Cowdery, David Whitmer, David's brother John Whitmer, and another scribe whose handwriting has not been identified worked to complete the Book of Mormon.

 On June 11, 1829, to secure his copyright, Smith deposited a copy of the title page with the local federal district court.
-In the early part of June 1829, Smith also took a copy of the title page and a few pages of translation to Palmyra village and attempted during several interviews to make arrangements to have his translation published by E. B. Grandin, publisher of The Wayne Sentinel and friend of Martin Harris.
+In the early part of June 1829, Smith also took a copy of the title page and a few pages of text to Palmyra village and attempted during several interviews to make arrangements to have his work published by E. B. Grandin, publisher of The Wayne Sentinel and friend of Martin Harris.
 Although Grandin provided an approximate estimate of the costs, he initially declined to publish the book.
 As for funding, Smith attempted unsuccessfully to secure the financial assistance from several family acquaintances.